RakhithJK/dbeaver-cloudbeaver-wiki/Azure-AD-authentication.md

 Authorization to the Microsoft platform is only possible using registered applications, so we need to create an application in the Azure AD, if it does not exist, and configure it.

-1. Register a new application in Azure AD according to the [official Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#register-an-application).
+1. Register a new Enterprise Application in Azure AD according to the [official Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#register-an-application).
 2. Сloudbeaver uses the OpenId protocol for authorization in Azure Active Directory.
    For this it is necessary to configure the application secrets - more information on how to do this can be found at [official Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#add-a-client-secret).